faroya/Sensor-Array-Calibration-via-NMF/README.md

 ### Download

-The code was written by Farouk YAHAYA and is maintained by Farouk YAHAYA Please contact me if you want this code: faroya2011@gmail.com or farouk.yahaya@inria.fr
+The code was written by Farouk YAHAYA and is maintained by Farouk YAHAYA Please contact me if you want the *full code:* faroya2011@gmail.com or farouk.yahaya@inria.fr

 And if you use the code please cite my thesis
 ### Reference